-- 4.1 Discrimination by or against an employee is generally prohibited unless there is a specific legal exemption.
-Discrimination may be direct or indirect and it may occur intentionally or unintentionally. - 4.2 Direct discrimination occurs where someone is treated less favourably because of one or more of the protected characteristics as set out above.
+4.1 Discrimination by or against an employee is generally prohibited unless there is a specific legal exemption.
+Discrimination may be direct or indirect and it may occur intentionally or unintentionally.

+- 4.2 Direct discrimination occurs where someone is treated less favourably because of one or more of the protected characteristics as set out above.
+For example, rejecting a job applicant because of their religious views or because they might be gay.
 In limited circumstances, employers can directly discriminate against an individual for a reason related to any of the protected characteristics where there is an occupational requirement.
 The occupational requirement must be crucial to the post and a proportionate means of achieving a legitimate aim.
 It will only be exceptional circumstances that this will apply in our Trust. - 4.3 Indirect discrimination occurs where someone is disadvantaged by a provision, criterion or practice that applies to everyone but puts people with a protected characteristic at a particular disadvantage.
-Such a requirement will need to be objectively justified. - 4.4 Harassment related to any of the protected characteristics is prohibited.
+Such a requirement will need to be objectively justified.
+For example, requiring a job to be done full-time rather than part-time would adversely affect women because they generally have greater childcare commitments than men.
+Such a requirement would be discriminatory unless it can be objectively justified. - 4.4 Harassment related to any of the protected characteristics is prohibited.
 Harassment is unwanted conduct that has the purpose or effect of violating someone's dignity, or creating an intimidating, hostile, degrading, humiliating or offensive environment for them.
 Pregnancy and maternity, and marriage and civil partnership are not protected directly under the harassment provisions.
 However, pregnancy and maternity harassment would amount to harassment related to sex, and harassment related to civil partnership would amount to harassment related to sexual orientation.

-- 4.5 Victimisation is also prohibited.
-This is less favourable treatment of someone who has complained or given information about discrimination or harassment or supported someone else's complaint. - 4.6 Discrimination by association is where an individual is directly discriminated against or harassed for association with another individual who has a protected characteristic. - 4.7 Discrimination by perception is where an individual is directly discriminated against or harassed based on a perception that a person has a particular protected characteristic irrespective of whether they do have that protected characteristic (this does not include marriage and civil partnership and pregnancy and maternity). - 4.8 Third-party harassment occurs where an employee is harassed and the harassment is related to a protected characteristic (other than marriage and civil partnership, and pregnancy and maternity), by third parties such as parents and carers, clients or customers. - 4.9 Part-time and fixed-term staff should be treated the same as comparable full-time or permanent staff and enjoy no less favourable terms and conditions (on a pro-rata basis where appropriate), unless different treatment is justified.
+Harassment is dealt with further in our Anti-Bullying and Harassment Policy. - 4.5 Victimisation is also prohibited.
+This is less favourable treatment of someone who has complained or given information about discrimination or harassment, or supported someone else's complaint.
+This includes where someone mistakenly believes that the victim has complained, given information or supported someone else's complaint. - 4.6 Discrimination by association is where an individual is directly discriminated against or harassed for association with another individual who has a protected characteristic. - 4.7 Discrimination by perception is where an individual is directly discriminated against or harassed based on a perception that a person has a particular protected characteristic irrespective of whether they do have that protected characteristic (this does not include marriage and civil partnership and pregnancy and maternity). - 4.8 Third-party harassment occurs where an employee is harassed and the harassment is related to a protected characteristic (other than marriage and civil partnership, and pregnancy and maternity), by third parties such as parents and carers, clients or customers.

+4.9 Part-time and fixed-term staff should be treated the same as comparable fulltime or permanent staff and enjoy no less favourable terms and conditions (on a pro-rata basis where appropriate) unless different treatment is justified.